dt-np/xteam/_docs/205_timing.md

 ### 2. Charge generation by incident particles

- When a particle through the detector, the energy loss of the particle in silicon is:
+ When a Minimum Ionizing Particle (MIP) particle through the detector, the energy loss of the particle in silicon is:

  $$
  \Delta E_{S{i}}  = \frac{dE}{dx}\Delta x  \tag{2-1} \label{eq7}